Brinyte E18 Pheme Review: 1200 Lumen EDC Flashlight with Magnetic Tail & IP68

 Runtime & Scope of Delivery

 Runtime tested: almost 3 hours on turbo (significantly exceeding the spec).
 High mode (450 lumens) achieved 4 hours â really good!
 The lamp automatically steps down to extend runtime, which is smart.
+On moonlight mode (5 lumens), runtime reaches up to 9.5 days.

 Scope of delivery includes: 18650 battery, lanyard, two spare O-rings, belt clip, and USBâC charging cable.
 No holster, but everything needed to start.